SukumarSatyen/react-hooks-course/src/UseCallback/README.md

 14. Child component is encountered again:
     - React checks if any props have changed.
+    - **Benefit of Memoization**:
+      - `returnComment` is the same reference as before, thanks to useCallback.
+      - React determines that Child's props haven't changed.
+      - Child component is not re-rendered, preventing unnecessary computation.
     - `returnComment` is the same reference as before (thanks to useCallback), so Child is not re-rendered.

 15. React completes the re-render: